contrast-zone/fractarchy-ide/README.md

 ## online test

 Visit [https://contrast-zone.github.io/fractarchy-org/](https://contrast-zone.github.io/fractarchy-org/).
-Notice that this is online test only version with opening/saving documents disabled.
+Notice that this links to online test only version with opening/saving documents disabled.
 To enable processing documents from disk, install Fractarchy-ORG on a local computer.

 ## installing on local computer